shubhamg0sai/ConFrence/README.md

-Ji# ConFrence
+# ConFrence
 A video call confrence application bye using jitsi

-Use pre-build SDK artifacts/binaries
+# Use pre-build SDK artifacts/binaries
 In your project, add the Maven repository https://github.com/jitsi/jitsi-maven-repository/raw/master/releases and the dependency org.jitsi.react:jitsi-meet-sdk into your build.gradle files.

 The repository typically goes into the build.gradle file in the root of your project: